-6. Specify the configuration properties required for the database in the windows configuration dialog.
+6. Specify the configuration properties required for the database in the Windows configuration dialog.

 - If you have an Oracle database with Unicode data, make sure to select Force SQL\WCHAR Support on the Workarounds tab of the windows Oracle ODBC Configuration dialog.
-If you do not, you will not be able to see the data. - If creating a MySQL ODBC connection to use in a cross-connection query, you must specify a database in the Windows MySQL ODBC Configuration dialog. - 7.
-Specify the connection properties in the Create New Connection dialog.
+If you do not, you will not be able to see the data. - If creating a MySQL ODBC connection to use in a cross-connection query, you must specify a database in the Windows MySQL ODBC Configuration dialog. - Specify the connection properties in the Create New Connection dialog.
 Review the following for additional information:

-General Use data Select to display the Data source names. source name Do not select this option if you want to display the driver names.
-Data source name Select the driver or data source name you added in the previous steps.
+General Data source name Select the driver or data source name you added in the previous steps.
 User Enter the user name to use when connecting.
 Password Enter the password to use when connecting.
 Tip: After connecting, you can set a master password to further secure your connection in Tools Options Environment Security .
 Database Select a database or schema.
-Click 🚥 to create a temporary connection and display available databases/schemas in the drop-down list.
+Click ••• to create a temporary connection and display available databases/schemas in the drop-down list.
 Information Data Source Name Displays the selected driver or data source name.
 Driver Displays the ODBC driver associated with the data source.
 Advanced Default Table Specify default options to use when creating a new table.
 Column Column type-Select the default data type to use when creating a table.
 Column length -For the selected column type, enter a default column length to use.
 Advanced Options Block Cursor Size -Specify the number of rows to return in a single fetch of data from the result set.
 Disable multi-threading -Multi-threading is disabled by default.
-Enable multi- threading only if supported by the driver.
+Enable multi-threading only if supported by the driver.
 Multi-threading can improve performance, but can also result in unpredictable behavior if not supported by the driver.
 Default: Selected Category (Optional) Select an existing category or create a new one.